abinit/abinit/doc/tutorial/eph4zpr.md

 In this case we are running in sequential but things will change if we use more than one CPU.

-Finally we have the section with the QP results:
+Finally we have the section with the QP results for each $\kk$-point and spin:

 ```md
 ================================================================================